 - Easy control of light (quickly flashing light)

 As semiconductors, LEDs are extremely small and durable solid-state devices that provide much longer service life.
 Additionally, they are more impact-resistant than conventional lighting with glass bulbs.

 The semiconductors that emit light themselves differ from incandescent lamps, which use electrical resistance to generate red heat, and fluorescent lamps, which emit fluorescent paint through an electrical discharge.
 Therefore, the LEDs are energy efficient, where up to 90% of the power can be turned into light and not heat.
 You can also easily control the blinking and light intensity because of the simple mechanism that energizes the semiconductor.

 What Is OLED?

 One type of LED is the OLED.
-OLED stand for "Organic Light Emitting Diode" described as an organic electro-luminescence device.
+OLED stands for "Organic Light Emitting Diode," described as an organic electro-luminescence device.
 It emits light when electricity is applied using organic materials of organic electro-luminescence.

 The organic EL structure consists of electrodes, transport layers, and emissive layers stacked on top of a transparent board.
 When voltage is applied to this layer, the emission layer emits light.